akaposi/hiit-signatures/elims-demo/README.md

 Actual differences to the paper:

-  - The non-inductive "target" theory has a cumulative universe hierarchy in the paper.
+  - The external theory has a cumulative universe hierarchy in the paper.
 Here, we have type-in-type, purely because of ease of implementation, and thus we only eliminate into `U` instead of a universe at a user-given level.
 This change is only for ease of implementation,